Public consultations

 How to give your feedback

-- Review the redline version of the proposed changes to regulations under the Nursing Act, 1991 and the rationale chart explaining each proposed change.
+1. Review the summary of the proposed regulation changes under the Nursing Act, 1991 along with the rationale explaining each proposed change.

-In May 2023, Council will review your feedback to determine if the proposed changes are in the public interest.
-If supported by Council, the regulations will be sent to government for consideration and approval, which is required for the regulation to take effect.
+Council will review your feedback to determine if the proposed changes are in the public interest.
+If supported by Council, the regulations will be sent to the Ministry of Health for consideration and approval, which is required for the regulation to take effect.